tsy24/tp/docs/DeveloperGuide.md

 Step 4. `MainWindow#executeCommand()` processes the `CommandResult`.
 It calls `MainWindow#handleChange()` to change the display of the list, to show all elderly contacts.

-The following activity diagram shows the interaction between the `MainWindow` and `CommandResult` class as a result of either `viewElderly` or `viewTasks` being executed.
+The following activity diagram summarizes what happens in the `MainWindow` class when the user enters either the `viewElderly` or `viewTasks` command.

 ![ViewElderlyActivityDiagram](./images/ViewElderlyActivityDiagram.png)